 New History Online Learning

 At the start of every term, the children take part in completing a history or geography project linked with their topic.
 This work is then showcased in the hall at the end of term for all classes and parents to enjoy.
 Positive comment forms are also completed by those who wish too.
 We love to celebrate our learning in history and geography as well as celebrating the successes in other classes.
-Thank you to the history ambassadors, who helped to co-ordinate this event and make this possible.
+Thank you to the Humanities ambassadors, who helped to co-ordinate this event and make this possible.

 Canary Sings Project- Four children from year 5 in October 2019 took part in the Canary sings Project.
 The children had to work closely with the author Tracy Spiers and research the history of St Helens.
 They then used this learning to write and illustrate their own book.
 All the children are looking forward to seeing the finished product.

 Remembrance Day - The children really enjoyed taking part in a Remembrance service on Monday 11th November.
 The service was attended by a range of local schools.
 They showed their support, dedication and respect towards this important day by creating readings, taking part in a dance or carrying important and significant items towards the alter such as a British flag and a wreaths.

 Holocaust competition- In October 2019 Year 5 took part in a holocaust art competition to remember all the jews who lost their lives during the war.
 The children had to discuss and design a flame.
 The children studied poems, one from a survivor, about the experiences and effect the Holocaust had on them.
 Within our school, the power of vocabulary is at the very heart of our curriculum in all subjects therefore we chose to create a powerful message through the use of vocabulary.
 Following on from this, year 5 then visited their local secondary school to take part in a lesson on the holocaust and create butterflies that will be used in a local exhibition to again commemorate that it is 75 years since the liberation of Auschwitz- Birkenau.

 Holocaust activity in colloboration with Haydock High school-